truecaller/flutter-sdk/README.md

 });

-//Step 4: Initiate manual verification by asking user for his number TruecallerSdk.requestVerification(phoneNumber: "PHONE_NUMBER");
+//Step 4: Initiate manual verification by asking user for his number
+//Please ensure proper validations are in place so as to send correct phone number string to the below method,
+//otherwise an exception would be thrown TruecallerSdk.requestVerification(phoneNumber: "PHONE_NUMBER");

 //Step 5: Be informed about the TruecallerSdk.requestVerification callback result via [streamCallbackData] stream